DiFly/photo_gallery/README.md

 ## View

-You can view this app clicking to url [wait, url can be here in future]().
+You can view this app clicking to url [click](photographer-portfolio.surge.sh).
 Idea of this project get from [w3school templates](https://www.w3schools.com/w3css/tryw3css_templates_portfolio2.htm#).

 ## Description